Suspend and Hibernate Support for the Ubuntu Server

 2) Enable wakeonlan in BIOS

-3) add a kernel parameter (acpi_sleep=
+3) add a kernel parameter (acpi_sleep=old_ordering) to the grub boot options and update-grub

 4) enable wakeonlan in the OS with: